grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 Percy pulled the ship-to-ship mic to her, stretching the tangles out of the cord.
 "Captain Shakes, are you still out there?"

-"Captain Percy," Shakes voice came crackling back, "nice to hear from you.
+"Captain Percy," Shakes' voice came crackling back, "nice to hear from you.
 I heard that fuckin' explosion and I thought for a second you were on your way down the hole."

 "They put a fuckin' torpedo in the water, but all they got was one of the derelicts.
 Listen, we're going to make like a derelict ourselves and shut everything down over here.
 I need you to try to confuse the situation, or they'll just fucking come right to the point where they last heard us.
 Make some noise, would ya?"

-"That's what I do fucking best these days," said Shakes.
+"That's what I fucking do best these days," said Shakes.
 "I'll totally throw some fucking chaos and confusion into the water.
 Right?"

-"Fuck right.
+"Fuckin' right.
 Out."

 A minute later the _Gnat's_ engine started.
 Percy could hear it without aid through the hull of the _Prospect_ though it was a quarter mile in the distance.